Q. Where does the name Pink Dog Estate Sales come from?

 Q. Should we be present for the sale?

-A. You do not need to be present for the set-up process or the sale itself.
+A. You need not to be present for the set-up process, and no family members are to be present for the sale itself.

 Q. How important is it to accept credit cards?

 A. In our experience, it is critical to accept credit cards.
 Credit cards allow people to make larger purchases than they might if we only accepted cash, and they prevent people from running out to the ATM for cash and never coming back to complete their purchase.
 Most people don’t carry hundreds or even thousands of dollars in cash, but it’s easy to use a credit card.
 In our experience, credit card purchases can account for as much as half the overall sales, which means half your sales might not have happened with a cash-only company.
 And we absorb the credit card fees as a business expense, which actually means our commission is as much as 3 percent lower.

 Q. How many people will staff my sale?